saharnahle/quiz1/Quiz_on_Git/README.md

 Question 10:
 -----------
-We khttps://github.com/akomaty/quiz1.gitnow that instead for adding then commiting, we can use the command ``git commit -m "my message" -a``.
+We know that instead for adding then commiting, we can use the command ``git commit -m "my message" -a``.
 Here the ``-a`` flag adds all the modified files then do the commit.
 Suppose the following scenario: in the working directory, everything in up-to-date with your git repository.
 Now you create a new file named ``code.py``.
 Then to put it under version control, you run the following:

 ``git commit -m "added code.py" -a``